lsst-dm/dmtn-310/index.md

 Kafka messages would be formatted as JSON, to re-use existing Butler code for serializing the records that need to be inserted in the database.

+For operations log messages and Prometheus metrics for Kafka consumer lag would be added to identify issues and delays ingesting the Kafka messages.

 ### Transferring Butler data to the writer service

 At the end of execution, each Prompt Processing pod does the following writes